Questions?

 For a list of buildings and property within the Clery Act Geography, see clery.byu.edu.

-TWEN CSA means any individual or campus unit specified in BYU’s Annual Security Report as an individual or campus unit to which students and employees should report criminal offenses.
-For a complete list of TWEN CSAs, see Clery Act Procedures Section 3 Victim or Witness Crime Reporting.
+TWEN CSA (Timely Warning and Emergency Notification CSA) means any individual or campus unit specified in BYU’s Annual Security Report as an individual or campus unit to which students and employees should report criminal offenses for the purposes of making timely warning reports and the annual statistical disclosure.
+For a complete list of TWEN CSAs, see Clery Act Procedures, Section 3, Crime Reporting for Timely Warnings and the Annual Disclosure of Crime Statistics.

 Campus Safety